gustavo89587/detection-fidelity-score/README.md

 Which alerts truly require human judgment?

-What detection risk are we carrying without visibility?
+What decision risk are we carrying invisibly?

 DFS does not replace tooling.

-It provides a defensible structure for reasoning about detection trustworthiness — especially when automation and AI increase the cost of being wrong.

-What this is (and is not)
+It governs how tooling is trusted.

-DFS is:
+What DFS Is

-A structured lens for evaluating detection trustworthiness
+An engineering model for detection trust

-A model for reasoning about justified automation
+A governance framework for automation eligibility

-A shared language between detection engineers, SOC analysts, and leadership
+A shared language between engineers and leadership

-A way to make detection debt visible
+A method to make detection debt visible

-DFS is not:
+What DFS Is Not

-A SIEM feature or product
+A SIEM product

-A replacement for threat modeling
+A tuning methodology

+A scoring gimmick

-A substitute for analyst judgment
+A replacement for human judgment

-A mathematical formula pretending to eliminate nuance

-DFS does not remove human decision-making.
-It clarifies when it is truly required.
+DFS clarifies when human judgment is required.

-A lens, not a silver bullet

-DFS does not promise to eliminate alert fatigue.

-It aims to:

-Make tradeoffs explicit

-Shift discussions from alert volume to decision integrity

-Re-center detection engineering around human sustainability

-Enable safer automation

 Roadmap

-This framework is intentionally evolving.

 Future development areas include:

-Quantitative scoring models that preserve nuance

-Fidelity thresholds by SOC maturity model
+Quantitative fidelity modeling

+SOC maturity-aligned governance thresholds

-Mapping DFS to MITRE ATT&CK techniques
+MITRE ATT&CK alignment

-Integration patterns with automation pipelines

-CI-based detection trust regression
+CI-based trust regression

-Real-world feedback is encouraged.

-Closing principle

-Detection systems rarely fail because people are careless.

-They fail because trust was assumed instead of designed.

-Making fidelity explicit is how detection systems scale without burning the humans inside them.
+AI-agent autonomy constraints

+DFS evolves deliberately and versioned.

+→ See: docs/evolution-and-versioning.md

+Attribution

+Detection Fidelity Score (DFS)
 Originally formulated and maintained by Gustavo Okamoto.

+DFS is designed for long-term structural clarity, not trend cycles.

+Trust must not be assumed.
+It must be engineered.